About the Conference

 In a workshop organized by two members of the Young Academy of the Bavarian Academy of Sciences and Humanities, we will discuss recent results in the chemical and energy conversion at interfaces.
 The workshop is co-funded by e-conversion and we expect several e-conversion members to participate.

 Interfaces play an important role in many technological applications, ranging from heterogeneous catalysis in combustion control and fine chemical synthesis over photovoltaics to battery technologies.
 Solid/vacuum and solid/gas interfaces have been in the focus of surface science research for many years, whereas research on interfaces involving for example liquids only took off recently since these are more difficult to access experimentally.
 Much of the recent insight was enabled by strong pushes in novel instrumentation and techniques involving spectroscopic, imaging and scattering techniques.
 The aim of the workshop is to discuss fundamental research on chemical processes at technologically relevant solid/solid, solid/liquid and solid/gas interfaces.
-Specific topics will include, but are not limited to, solvation effects, dynamic processes and structural tuning in materials for battery and catalysis research.
+Specific topics will include, but are not limited to, solvation effects, dynamic processes, structural tuning and light harvesting in materials for battery, catalysis and photovoltaics research.

 We hope to see you at the Bavarian Academy of Sciences in February 2020!

 - Karen Chan (Technical University of Denmark)

 - Holly Hedgeland (The Open University)

 - Saskia Heumann (MPI Mülheim an der Ruhr)

 - Harald Oberhofer (TUM)

 - Christian Papp (Friedrich-Alexander Universität Erlangen-Nürnberg)

 - Ian Sharp (TUM)